 Line 215 – Done.
 [Lines 208]

 Lines 227-231 – Fixed.
 It appears that our intent was not clear with the last sentence in this paragraph.
-The paragraph is about problems ageing fish with scales and how that is likely related to crowded circuli at the scale margin.
+The paragraph is about problems estimating ages of fish with scales and how that is likely related to crowded circuli at the scale margin.
 The last sentence is intended to provide credence that somatic fish growth is slow and thus growth of the scale would be slow and would result in crowded circuli.
 We have modified the start of the last sentence to more directly tie the rest of the sentence to the concept of crowded circuli and, thus, the topic sentence for the paragraph.
 This should address the reviewer’s concern.
 [Lines 228-230]

 Line 232-239 – We do not feel that this paragraph needs to be augmented per the reviewer’s request.
-Our intent here is to be as transparent as possible about the problems that we encountered while ageing these fish so that the reader can be cognizant of this while interpreting our results and planning future studies.
+Our intent here is to be as transparent as possible about the problems that we encountered while estimating ages of these fish so that the reader can be cognizant of this while interpreting our results and planning future studies.
 We believe that the original paragraph accomplishes this intent.

 Line 260 – Done.
 [Line 259]